Best Cities To Visit in 2019 – Booming Travel Destinations

 Expecting the upcoming 2019 Winter Olympics at its Dinamo Stadium, Minsk is definitely the place to be 2019, even if you are not that keen on sports.
 Now that it has opened itself up to tourism with its more relaxed visa requirements, you will be able to paint the Old Town red as you enjoy the local sights by day and party with locals by night.
 Have a good look at the Soviet-area architecture, explore the coffee and art scene, and perhaps visit its grand castles like the Grodno and Nyasvizh, while enjoying the festive atmosphere as they prepare for the upcoming Winter Olympics.

 Not far from the bustle of the modern city of Tokyo is the lesser known region of Tohoku, which has a good mix of natural landscapes and historical sites.
-Just 90 minutes north-east of Tokyo, you will find a nice spot for hiking and visiting the historic Kakunodate Village that is reminiscent of the bygone times of the Edo period.
+Just 90 minutes north-east of Japan’s capital, you will find a nice spot for hiking and visiting the historic Kakunodate Village that is reminiscent of the bygone times of the Edo period.
+This place is great idea for a day trip from Tokyo.
 The best time to come here is in August 2019 when the Amori Nebuta Festival will be held and you will be able to witness a colourful parade of bamboo floats carrying paper mythical gods and kabuki characters.

 Panama City, Panama